 Finely slice and grate the red cabbage, beets, and pear into a medium bowl.
 Add the minced ginger, garlic, and cilantro.
 Use gloved and/or clean hands to “massage” the ingredients, adding 1 tsp approx. Himalayan pink salt or salt of choice.
 Set bowl aside, covered with a clean cloth or towel, to let the fermentation process begin.
 Once sauerkraut has been left to set for 3 hours, remove cloth/towel and top mixture with a leaf of the red cabbage.
 Pack it down again with your clean and/or gloved hands, and cover again with the cloth/towel.
 The key here is to compress, compress, compress.

 Meanwhile, in a separate jar, bowl, or glass: mix 1 tsp Himalayan pink salt or salt of choice with 1 cup water.
 In increments, add salt water gradually to cover the sauerkraut just enough [do not flood the bowl].
 An entire cup of water is in some cases not necessary; successful kraut preparation is not an exact science.

 I let my beet kraut ferment for 6-7 days, but taste-test on the 5th day to evaluate its progress.
 I recommend doing this also.

 If this post interests you and/or if you have success making it, please visit Paleoveganista on Facebook, Twitter, Instagram, and Pinterest.
-Or just reply in the comments!
+Or leave a reply in the comments.
 Your feedback matters very much, and is helpful for me when creating new recipes or answering questions.